oe149499/virtual-whiteboard-nea/CS NEA/Analysis/Objectives v2.md

 ## 5.1 Synchronicity
 Any edits made to the **board** should be displayed on other clients with minimal delay:
 1. The creation of simple **item**s should be immediately synchronised
-2. The beginning of path-like **item**s should be immediately synchronised, and any incremental stages should be shared within one second of the individual stage being sent.
-(This enables bundling of edits in the case of limited bandwidth)
+2. The beginning of path **item**s should be immediately synchronised, and any incremental stages should be shared within one second of the individual stage being sent.
 3. Any edits made to existing **item**s should be shared within one second of the edit
 ## 5.2 Consistency
 The board state must be the same across all clients: